pilars-protocols/pilars/src/implementation-and-guidance.md

 A simpler alternative storage based on different standards would be to:
 -  Use a directory hierarchy on a POSIX-compliant storage system

--  Signal that directory is a Storage Object [Protocol 1.2] by the presence of a [Bagit] manifest in a directory
+-  Signal that directory is a Storage Object [Protocol 1.2] by the presence of a [BagIt] manifest in a directory

-  -  Bagit files nested below this Storage Object would not be considered Storage Objects in their own right in the context of the repository
+  -  BagIt files nested below this Storage Object would not be considered Storage Objects in their own right in the context of the repository

-  -  Bagit provides checksums as per 2.4 Store checksum-metadata in a documented standard format alongside data to help ensure data integrity
+  -  BagIt provides checksums as per 2.4 Store checksum-metadata in a documented standard format alongside data to help ensure data integrity

 -  Use a documented and implementable algorithm to map object IDs to a path and store a summary in the root of the directory hierarchy

 Note that neither this example using BagIt nor OCFL implement [Protocol 2]